FMMT666/launchpad.py/README.md

     If <blue> is omitted, this method runs in "Classic" compatibility mode, which only had red/green LEDs and intensities ranging from 0..3.
 In that mode, the input arguments are multiplied by 21, to map 0..3 to 0..63.

+    Notice that the "Pro" and "Mk2" have different LED number layouts.
+    Please see tables, somewhere below.

       PARAMS: <number>    number of the LED to control
               <red>       a number from 0..63